 Item 3.
-Defaults Upon Senior Securities. - No matters require disclosure.
+Defaults Upon Senior Securities - No matters require disclosure.

 Item 4.
-Mine Safety Disclosures.
+Mine Safety Disclosures

 Pursuant to Section 1503 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Act"), the Company is required to disclose, in connection with the mines it operates, information concerning mine safety violations or other regulatory matters in its periodic reports filed with the SEC.
-The information concerning mine safety violations or other regulatory matters required by Section 1503(a) of the Act is included in Exhibit 95 to this quarterly report.
+The information concerning mine safety violations or other regulatory matters for the context of the safety regulatory matters required by Section 1503(a) of the Act is included in Exhibit 95 to this quarterly report.

 Item 5.
-Other Information.
+Other Information